TexasFirearmReciprocity/TexasFirearmReciprocity.github.io/README.md

 ## Open Records Request Response Letters
 * [Texas_AG_Response_1.pdf](Texas_AG_Response_1.pdf)

-## All Files from this Site
-You can directly access all files [here](https://github.com/TexasFirearmReciprocity/TexasFirearmReciprocity.github.io).

 ## Disclaimer
 ### No Advice
 This site contains general information.
 The information is not advice, and should not be treated as such.